 “If you don’t tell me, you’re gonna die a damn slow death, do you understand?”

-It was great to see Austin join the ensemble cast in Sly Stallone’s original movie from the franchise.
-Even in a supporting role, Austin’s Dan Paine got the opportunity for plenty of meaty tough guy scenes as Eric Roberts’ main henchman.
+It was exciting to see Austin join the ensemble cast in Sylvester Stallone’s original movie from the hit franchise.
+Even in a supporting role, Austin’s Dan Paine got the opportunity for plenty of meaty tough guy scenes as Eric Roberts’ leading henchman.
 The highlights were undoubtedly his brutal fights against Stallone and Randy Couture.
 In fact, many said that Austin makes such an imposing villain, it would be nice to see him do it more.

 2. The Condemned (2007)